 We aim to solve these problems by providing a toolkit as a platform for flexible, independent and motivating action on the street.
 Through providing expandable shelter, this toolkit allows for weather-independent dwelling.
 By providing flexible furniture and infrastructure it enables the temporary reuse of the road surface for communal activities.
 To initialise open use and create a community around the “toolbox” start the project with several different events on regular bases that aim to connect people from the neighbourhood and inspire them to participate with their own ideas for events.

 What do we prototype next? / next steps?
-There are three fields to prototype / evaluate: The scope of Invitation / Community-building / Events How do the events / community building work?
-How can we initialise and motivate a community around events?
-Prototype with events to bring together people, motivate them to share their skills / organise their own events.
-How do we invite people?
-Velowerkstatt?
-Lisme?
-Fermentation X future foods?
-Look at 100 ideas again The Principles of the Toolbox / Integration / Sheltering the action How mobile is it?
-Does it expand?
-What about shelter?
-How is the infrastructure managed or cared for?
-What do the building / identity aesthetics look like?
-How is it communicating the invitation?
-Prototype moving vs static infrastructure.

-The components / tools contained in the toolbox.
-How flexible / valuable / expandable are they?
-What components are needed / wished for?
-How can discussions / ideas be documented / discussed in a time-independent fashion?
-Are we the only ones to open and use the toolbox?
+There are three fields to prototype / evaluate:

 3. Project Development